 This makes the Iluminage Touch exceptionally simple to operate.

-So there’s no stress and strain on your grip from keeping a button pressed in.
+This is comfirtable.
+There’s no stress and strain on your grip from keeping a button pressed in.
 You can shift it however you like or even swap hands without any break in operation.
 The applicator stays active for 30 seconds so, if you do briefly break contact with your skin, the flashes will start again once the RF bars are back in contact.
 And, on the lowest setting, the flashes are fast which makes it even more effortless.
 It’s very comfortable and easy to manoeuvre.
 It’s simple and intuitive.

 It’s different when using the precision attachment.
 More on that below.